17 Jul How Can an Intervention Program Help Someone Face Recovery?

 Because it is usually a last resort, the intervention needs to be carefully orchestrated.
 It’s about more than just settling on a date, time, and location when all participants can be in attendance.

-Each participant should prepare a list of talking points, or even write a short account that they will read aloud during the intervention.
+Each participant should prepare a list of talking points, or even write a short letter that they will read aloud during the intervention.
 It’s a good idea to address the addicted individual directly, but this is not the time to attack, accuse, or get angry.
-Instead, explain what effects the substance abuse has had, and your fears for the future.
+Instead, explain what affects the substance abuse has had, and your fears for the future.

 Remain compassionate, and make sure that the subject of the intervention understands that you love and support them.